remyferre/comment-dwim-2/README.md

 * killing the inline comment
 * reindenting the inline comment

-As its name suggests, `comment-dwim-2` picks up one behavior depending on the context but contrary to `comment-dwim` **can also be repeated several times to switch between the different behaviors**.
+As its name suggests, `comment-dwim-2` picks one behavior depending on the context but contrary to `comment-dwim` **can also be repeated several times to switch between the different behaviors**.

 # Demo